wolfSSL/wolfssh/examples/echoserver/README_wolfsentry.md

 # Prerequisites

-This example is designed to be run an environment that has file system because JSON configuration file is expected to be read.
+This example is designed to be run in an environment that has file system because JSON configuration file is expected to be read.

 # Build echoserver with wolfsentry